 Thought leadership strategy is like climbing a mountain.
-There's no shortcuts.
-It takes a lot of time and effort to work your way to the top, but once you're there, you have an amazing view.
-Plus, you have the advantage of towering over your competitors.
+There are no shortcuts.
+It takes a lot of time and effort to work your way to the top, but once you're there...man, what a view!
+You'll also have the advantage of towering over your competitors.

 But how can you know whether thought leadership is worth the time and effort involved?

 A recent study from Edelman and LinkedIn may help you to see why so many B2B brands are using thought leadership to shore up their strategy.
 These two brands have joined forces to create the 2019 B2B Thought Leadership Impact Study.
 This study reveals:

 - The power that thought leadership wields over both marketing and sales.

 - How senior decision makers view thought leadership.